bvinoth186/CKAD/Configuration/node-affinity.md

 ### put pod to specific node using affinity
 <details><summary>show</summary>

-####      requiredDuringSchedulingIgnoredDuringExecution:  pod must have affinity to put it on a node.
+##### requiredDuringSchedulingIgnoredDuringExecution:  pod must have affinity to put it on a node(during scheduling).
 If node is already in pod, ignore
-####      preferredDuringSchedulingIgnoredDuringExecution: pod may/may not have affinity to put it on a node and can be placed to tainted node even no label assigned
+##### preferredDuringSchedulingIgnoredDuringExecution: pod may/may not have affinity to put it on a node (during scheduling) and can be placed to tainted node even no label assigned
-####      requiredDuringSchedulingRequiredDuringExecution
+##### requiredDuringSchedulingRequiredDuringExecution : pod must have affinity both the times

 ```bash